POSTECH-CVLab/PeRFception/docs/benchmark/3d_cls.md

 ## Track 3: 3D classification (D)

 In this track, the models are trained with density values and voxel coordinates on PeRFception-CO3D.
-We sort the models based on Acc@1 score.
+We sort the models based on the Acc@1 score.
 Models are trained for three times.
 We report mean and std for each model.

 |Model| Acc@1 | Acc@5 | Checkpoint | Code |